CoderPush/pulse/docs/auto-login-plan.md

 - When a user clicks the auto-login link, generate a new, strong, random password for them
 - Update their password in Supabase using the Admin API
 - Never expose the password to the user
+- Store password update timestamp for security auditing

 ### 2. JWT-Based Auto-Login Link

 - When sending a reminder email, generate a JWT token containing:
-  - The user's ID (or email)
+  - The user's ID (stable, immutable identifier)
-  - An expiration timestamp (e.g., 1 hour or 3 days)
+  - An expiration timestamp (e.g., 3 days)
-  - (Optional) A random nonce for extra security
+  - A random nonce for security
 - Sign the JWT with a strong server-side secret
 - Include the JWT as a query parameter in the auto-login link